 Papua is the cause of some heated debate on the international political stage.
 And let alone the outsiders, sometimes Indonesian people mistake Papuans as a foreigner due to their skin color.
-I swear, when #blacklivesmatter is trending, I really wish more Papuans speak out too about this matter here in Indonesia.

-It’s also easy to mistake it as a country due to the neighbor country that is also named “Papua New Guinea”.
+It’s also easy to mistake it as a country due to the neighboring country that is also named “Papua New Guinea”.
 But mind you, I want to talk about the 47% of the area that is currently still under Indonesian territory.